 This is the part most people miss.
 Relevancy isn't just something the algorithm decides before the user arrives; it's something the user confirms after they land.

 When a user lands on your page and stays there for five minutes, reading every word, that's a massive relevancy signal.
-When they click a link to another one of your articles, that's even better.
+Plus, when they click a link to another one of your articles, that's even better.
 This creates a positive feedback loop.
-The more the users find your content relevant, the more the search engine trusts your authority, which in turn increases your ranking strength Most people skip this — try not to..
+The more the users find your content relevant, the more the search engine trusts your authority, which in turn increases your ranking strength Simple, but easy to overlook.
+Still holds up..

 Common Mistakes / What Most People Get Wrong